TikTok Security Officer Touts New Oversight Framework as Congress Pushes for Ban

 Many lawmakers still skeptical about TikTok’s data security practices

-Despite TikTok’s efforts, the legislation proposed by Blumenthal and Thune sets the stage for a national ban of the platform — and several other members of Congress have previously indicated their potential support.
+Despite TikTok’s efforts, the legislation proposed by Warner and Thune sets the stage for a national ban of the platform — and several other members of Congress have previously indicated their potential support.

-In February, Blumenthal and Jerry Moran, R-Kan., urged CFIUS to “swiftly conclude its investigation and impose strict structural restrictions between TikTok’s American operations and its Chinese parent company, ByteDance.”
+In February, Sens.
+Richard Blumenthal, D-Conn., and Jerry Moran, R-Kan., urged CFIUS to “swiftly conclude its investigation and impose strict structural restrictions between TikTok’s American operations and its Chinese parent company, ByteDance.”

 In a letter to Treasury Secretary and CFIUS Chair Janet Yellen, the senators expressed “profound concern” about TikTok’s future U.S. operations and warned that the committee “should not put its imprimatur on a deal with TikTok if it cannot fully ensure our personal data and access to information is free from spying and interference from the Chinese government.”